vjayaman/Metrics-CGM-ECC/README.md

     (a) **Rscript environment\_setup.R**

     This installs any R packages required but not found in the environment, and checks that they can be loaded without issue.

-    Then run

-    (b) **Rscript prepare\_inputs.R**
+    (b) **Rscript prepare\_inputs.R** -i *\<input directory\>* -m *\<metadata filename\>* -a *\<TP1 cluster assignments - unprocessed\>* -b *\<TP2 cluster assignments - unprocessed\>*

-    To run, it needs at least 3 files in the *inputs/* directory: a cluster assignments file for time point 1, a cluster assignments file for time point 2, and a strain metadata file, all tab-delimited.
-If a source distances file is not provided, it also writes a placeholder file for this to the *inputs/processed/*.
-To use files with the same names and location as the sample data, run:
+    To run, it needs 3 files in the *inputs/* directory: a cluster assignments file for time point 1, a cluster assignments file for time point 2, and a strain metadata file, all tab-delimited.

+    It also writes a placeholder file for the source distances file to the newly created *inputs/processed/* directory.

+    To use files with the same names and location as the sample data, simply run:

         $ RScript prepare_inputs.R